microsoft/vision-ai-developer-kit/sample-solutions/VisionSample/README.md

 8. Create a new workspace in VS Code as mentioned in Get started with Azure Machine Learning for Visual Studio Code.
 Or use **00-aml-configuration.py** script described in the next section to create a new resource group and a new workspace.

-Note: Must use the region listed in the supported regions for Azure Machine Learning service to create a new workspace.
+    * **Note**: Must use the region listed in the [supported regions for Azure Machine Learning service](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=machine-learning-service) to create a new workspace.
+Default is **East US** region.

 # Deploy a Model Container Image in VS Code